-This R. bracteata and Hybrid tea cross exhibits many attributes of its parentage.
-It bears large, single soft-yellow blossoms (to 5 inches across) with a deeper hued center and conspicuous, ruddy-orange stamens.
+This R. bracteata and hybrid tea cross exhibits many attributes of its parentage.
+It bears large, single soft-yellow blossoms (to 5 inches across) with a deeper-hued center and conspicuous, ruddy-orange stamens.
 It grows to 20 feet high or wide and blooms continuously, making it a beautiful choice for climbing up walls, fences, or other sturdy structures.
 It can also be maintained as a shrub.

 CareGrow in fertile, moist, well-drained soil in full sun or partial shade.
 Provide good air circulation and remove fallen leaves to help prevent disease.
 Prune to keep within desired space and reduce side shoots by two-thirds.
-To renovate, prune one or two of oldest shoots to 1 to 1.5 foot from the base.
+To renovate, prune one or two of oldest shoots to 1 to 1.5 feet from the base.

 PropagationTake softwood cuttings when bloom initiates in spring to summer; take hardwood cuttings in fall.